Nursing, MS

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-Those applying only with an associate degree completed will need to provide a transcript that shows at least 72 earned undergraduate credit hours from a regionally accredited institution or equivalent, and students who are admitted with an associate degree will be required to complete additional coursework in their plan of study.
+Those applying only with an associate degree completed need to provide a transcript that shows at least 72 earned undergraduate credit hours from a regionally accredited institution or equivalent, and students who are admitted with an associate degree are required to complete additional coursework in their plan of study.

 All students are also required to have an unencumbered Arizona RN license or an unencumbered compact state RN license as mandated by the Arizona State Board of Nursing.
 The RN license must remain unencumbered throughout enrollment in any nursing program.